tumaer/JAXFLUIDS/README.md

 on JAX on GPU please refer to the [github of JAX](https://github.com/google/jax)

 ## Quickstart
-This github contains five jupyter-notebooks which will get you started quickly.
+This github contains five [jupyter-notebooks](https://github.com/tumaer/JAXFLUIDS/tree/main/notebooks) which will get you started quickly.
 They demonstrate how to run simple simulations like a 1D sod shock tube or a 2D supersonic cylinder flow.
-Furthermore, they show how you can easily switch up the numerical and/or case setup in order to, e.g., increase the order of the spatial reconstruction stencil or decrease the resolution of the simulation.
+Furthermore, they show how you can easily switch the numerical and/or case setup in order to, e.g., increase the order of the spatial reconstruction stencil or decrease the resolution of the simulation.

 ## Upcoming features